Semi-universality of CFT$_d$ entropy at large spin

-where each of the coefficients $a_0, $ $a_1$ etc are theory dependent functions of the temperature.
+where each of the coefficients $a_0, $ $a_1$ etc., is a theory-dependent function of the temperature.
 In this dimension, therefore, the local distribution $\cal L$ on the sphere is not universal (as was the case in $d=2n$ in the limit \eqref{largelimit}).

 While the detailed form of the thermal effective action density is thus no longer universal, it is still true that (at leading order in the small $\nu$ expansion), the integral \eqref{hyu} is semi-universal.
-This is because each of the integrals on the RHS \eqref{hyu} integrates to a number times $\nu^{-1}$.
+This is because each of the integrals on the RHS of \eqref{hyu} integrates to a number times $\nu^{-1}$.
 The intuitive argument for this point is simply that every term in \eqref{hyu} is a function of `height' $\nu^{-3/2}$ but has a width proportional to $\sqrt{\nu}$.
 As a consequence, each term integrates to an answer of order $\nu^{-1}$.
-The reader who finds this argument too hand waving, will find a more formal argument for this result in the appendix \ref{formchange}.
+(See a more formal argument for this result in the appendix \ref{formchange}.)

 Let us rewrite \eqref{hyu} in the form